andreafioraldi/aosv-cheatshit/README.txt

     Written with <3 by Andrea Fioraldi <andreafioraldi@gmail.com>

-The material si divided in chapters and each chapter, in general, covers a single topic.
+The material si divided in chapters and each chapter, in general, covers multiple related topics.

 Some topics that are for me obvious like the structure of GOT and PLT in the ELF are omitted, these notes are not a replacement for the course material.